arangodb/docs/3.10/indexing-geo.md

 In case of a GeoJSON object in the first parameter, the distance is measured from the **centroid of the object to the indexed point**.
 If the index has `geoJson` set to `true`, then the distance is measured from the **centroid of the object to the centroid of the indexed object**.
-This is – if not everything are points – usually not what one expects, but this is how `GEO_DISTANCE()` is defined, and what the index can actually provide.
+This can be unexpected if not all GeoJSON objects are points, but it is what the index can actually provide.

 ### Query for Sorted Results near Origin (NEAR type query)